Requirements for the Doctor of Physical Therapy Degree

 Exceptional faculty role model clinical and research expertise across each of the specialty areas of physical therapist practice to facilitate student development as movement system experts.

-The examination takes the form of a small group research project or a systematic review and an individual student portfolio.
-Both culminate in a written paper and an oral dissemination/defense.
-The written paper and presentations may take multiple formats and must be satisfactorily completed by the end of the program.
+The examination takes the form of an individual written student portfolio.
 Should students not pass the comprehensive examination, they will have one additional opportunity to remediate and provide evidence of achievement of the learning outcomes of the comprehensive examination prior to being able to graduate from the program.

 Minimum Degree Requirements